dogweather/schema-dot-org/README.md

 </script>
 ```

+### Principle: No silent failures

+We coded the library this way because the data is embedded in the HTML - and it's a
+pain in the butt to manually check for errors.
+In my case, I manage 500,000 unique
+pages in my Rails app.
+There's _no way_ I could place error-free structured data in
+them without automatic validation.

-`SchemaDotOrg` will validate your Ruby code, and if correct, will generate Schema.org JSON-LD markup when `#to_s`
+`SchemaDotOrg` will validate your Ruby code, and if it's correct, will generate Schema.org JSON-LD markup when `#to_s`
 is called.
-If you e.g. didn't add the correct attributes, you'll get a descriptive error message pointing
+If you, e.g., didn't add the correct attributes, you'll get a descriptive error message pointing
 you to the problem.

-Notice e.g. how the `foundingDate` is in the required ISO-8601 format.
+Notice how the `foundingDate` is in the required ISO-8601 format.
 In the same way, the `foundingLocation` is a `Place`
 which adds the proper `@type` attribute.
 All Ruby snake-case names have been converted to the Schema.org standard camel-case.
+Etc., etc.

 ### You are prevented from creating invalid markup